LF Decentralized Trust Lab

 A multichain event listener

-Naryo, an LF Decentralized Trust Lab, that handles events emitted by DLT networks.
+Naryo, an LF Decentralized Trust lab, is an open source tool that handles events emitted by DLT networks.
 It catches events from multiple networks and broadcasts them to multiple destinations, like databases, queues or HTTP endpoints.

 EXPLORE NARYO